Peyronie’s Disease Treatment in Tampa, FL

 When scar tissue develops under the skin of the penis due to trauma or minor injury, Peyronie’s disease may occur.
 As the scar tissue forms the penis may become bent or indented during an erection, which can cause increased pain.

 The board-certified urologists at Florida Sex Health specialize in diagnosing and treating Peyronie’s disease.
 With years of experience, our urologists are highly skilled in all aspects of general urology.
 They will take the time to discuss your treatment options and answer all of your questions.
-Request an appointment with Dr. Parker and Dr. Carrion at their office in Tampa, FL today by calling (813) 250-2213!
+Request an appointment with Dr. Parker and Dr. Carrion at their urology clinic in Tampa, FL today by calling (813) 250-2213!

 Symptoms and Causes of Peyronie’s Disease